Table of Contents

 - Conclusion

-Manual Blinds: Window coverings operated by hand via a chain, cord, spring, or crank handle.
+Manual Blinds: Window coverings operated by hand using a chain, cord, spring mechanism, or a crank handle.

 What Are Motorised Blinds?